Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control

 \section{Abstract}

-This paper presents a mathematical formulation to perform temporal parallelisation of continuous-time optimal control problems, which are solved via the Hamilton--Jacobi--Bellman (HJB) equation.
+This paper presents a mathematical formulation to perform temporal parallelisation of continuous-time optimal control problems, which can be solved via the Hamilton--Jacobi--Bellman (HJB) equation.
 We divide the time interval of the control problem into sub-intervals, and define a control problem in each sub-interval, conditioned on the start and end states, leading to conditional value functions for the sub-intervals.
 By defining an associative operator as the minimisation of the sum of conditional value functions, we obtain the elements and associative operators for a parallel associative scan operation.
 This allows for solving the optimal control problem on the whole time interval in parallel in logarithmic time complexity in the number of sub-intervals.
 We derive the HJB-type of backward and forward equations for the conditional value functions and solve them in closed form for linear quadratic problems.
-We also discuss other numerical methods for computing the conditional value functions and present closed form solutions for selected special cases.
+We also discuss numerical methods for computing the conditional value functions.
 The computational advantages of the proposed parallel methods are demonstrated via simulations run on a multi-core central processing unit and a graphics processing unit.